LANGTANG AND GOSAIKUNDA TREK:

 TREK RATING

-The Langtang and Gosaikunda Lakes trek is rated “STRENUOUS”.
-It is rated 4 on a rating scale from 1 (easy) to 5 (challenging).
-The highest altitude reached on the trek is at Laure Binayak la (4,380 m/14,370 ft).
-The highest overnight elevation is at Laure Binayak (3,910m/12,380 feet).
-Average daily hiking times is 5 to 6 hours with one long day of around 7 hours on the crossing of the pass.
-Regardless of this, it is important to prepare for any trek in Nepal.
+This trek is rated 4 on a rating scale from 1 (easy) to 5 (challenging).
+In other words, it is “Strenuous” but not “Challenging”.
+Laure Binayak la (4,380 m/14,370 ft) is the highest elevation reached.
+And Laure Binayak (3,910m/12,380 feet) is the highest camp on this trek.
+Furthermore, the average daily hiking times is 5 to 6 hours with one long day of around 7 hours on the crossing of the pass.
+Regardless, it is important to prepare for any trek in Nepal.
 Read our advice on training for treks.